chekwube-ononuju/-Analyzing-Historical-Stock-Data/README.md

 Data Sources
 Stock Data: Extracted using the yfinance library.
-Revenue Data: Scraped from webpages using the requests and BeautifulSoup libraries.
+Revenue Data: Scraped from webpages using the requests and BeautifulSoup libraries